How to Make Collard Greens in a Slow Cooker

 Adding Vinegar to Collard Greens

-After 3 and half hours pour in the vinegar and mix well.
+After 3 and a half hours, pour in the vinegar and mix well.

-What to Eat With Collard Greens and Ham Hock
+What to Serve With Collard Greens and Ham Hocks

-Collard Greens and Ham Hocks goes great with many other soul food staples.
-They pair well with Mac & Cheese, Black eyed peas, Fried Chicken, Smothered Chicken, Pork Chops or Smothered Turkey Wings just to name a few.
+Collard Greens and Ham Hocks pair well with many other soul food staples such as Mac & Cheese, Black eyed peas, Fried Chicken, Smothered Chicken, Pork Chops or Smothered Turkey Wings just to name a few.
 All of these are enhanced by the rich hearty flavor of collard greens.
 Add a hearty slice of hot cornbread to round off this soul food plate.
-Cornbread is the ultimate way to enjoy that delicious pot likker that is as tasty as the collard greens itself.
+Cornbread is the ultimate way to enjoy that delicious pot likker that is as tasty as the collards.

 What to Do With Leftovers Collard Greens and Ham Hocks

-Leftover collard greens can be stored in the refrigerator for up to 3 days.
+Leftover collard greens can be stored in the refrigerator forup to 3 days.
 Store them in an airtight container and consume them within this timeframe.
-Be mindful that after 4 days your collard greens should be discarded.
+Be mindful that after 3 days your collard greens should be discarded.

 To freeze collard greens, again place them in an airtight container or freezer bag.
-They can be store for up to 10 months but it is recommended to consume them within 6 month for the best flavor.
+They can be stored for up to 6 months .

 Other Great Recipes